 We develop open-source tools for creating and sharing context on digital media through annotation, verification, archival, and translation.

-Meedan’s seven core values reflect our operating principles, organizational culture and best practices as a team.
+Meedan’s eleven core values reflect our operating principles, organizational culture and best practices as a team.
 We developed them with all our staff during team retreats and online conversations and seek to embody them in our daily work both within the organization and in the broader professional world.

 Meedan operates globally and thinks globally.
 This includes working in and with underrepresented countries and regions, especially in emerging economies.
 While our organization is headquartered in California, our staff and partners operate in a number of different latitudes and time zones.